stanleyjzheng/bridgehacks/readme.md

 2. Then import task 2 `from our_sub import model_prediction`.
     - For example, `model_prediction('./input/observations_1.csv', 100)`
     - Saves to `predictions.csv`

+### Code explanation
+`pipeline` contains the major pipeline components; training individual models, and inferencing an ensemble.
+- `full_inference.py` does inference and ensembles models; it supports models both utilizing metadata, and pure time series.
+- `full_train.py` is the main file for our task 2 submission; it trains an LSTM and a GRU on the feature engineered dataset.
+While we would have loved to train our entire suite of models, the time it takes makes it difficult to justify.
+- `tf_folds.py` contains the underlying training code for our LSTM, GRU, etc; all non-gradient boosting models
+- `xgb_baseline.py` contains our underlying XGBoost regressor training code.

+Our rudimentary feature engineering and other preprocessing is in `utils/preprocess.py`.

 ### All 74 models
 | path                                           | mse   | graph overlap? | type |